 PJM, Transmission Owners and the NPGO shall coordinate investigations of causes of unplanned events affecting the NPIRs and develop solutions to minimize future risk of such events.
-Unplanned events that impact the NPIRs will be reported to governmental agencies if such events meet the reporting criteria, as detailed in PJM Manual for Emergency Operations (M-13), Attachment L: Event Investigation Program.
-[NERC Reliability Standard NUC-001, R9.4.4] The event may also be investigated according to the PJM Event Investigation Process, which is included in PJM Manual M-13, Emergency Operations.
+Unplanned events that impact the NPIRs may be reported to governmental agencies as required.
+If such events meet the reporting criteria to DOE and NERC EOP-004 requirements the event may result in several responsible entities submitting a report for the same event.
+Additional guidance on reporting requirements is provided in PJM Manual for Emergency Operations (M-13), Attachment J: Disturbance Reporting-US Department of Energy (Electric Emergency Incident and Disturbance Report).
+[NERC Reliability Standard NUC-001, R9.4.4] The event may also be investigated according to the PJM Event Investigation Process, which is included in PJM Manual M-13, Emergency Operations, Attachment K, "Event Analysis Process".
 [NERC Reliability Standard NUC-001, R9.4.3]